DUQ FAQ

 Q: How can I submit a question for this DUQ FAQ?

-A: You can e-mail my office at DuckProds(at)aol.com.
+A: You can e-mail my office at faq(at)duckprods.com.
 If my assistant thinks it's a good question, she'll submit it to me and it will go on this page.
 If it hasn't appeared within three weeks, assume it wasn't ''Frequently Asked'' enough.

 Back to topBack to top